 Pinterest users love shopping.
 The platform’s Feed Optimization Playbook notes that 75% of users are more inclined to say they are consistently shopping, while 83% of weekly Pinners made purchases influenced by Pinterest content.

-With affiliates that constantly create high-performing pins, you’ll not only drive more traffic but also increase sales and revenue.
-Your affiliates may even decide to drive traffic to their blog posts or YouTube videos.
-This presents more opportunities to link your affiliate products and provide helpful content around your offers.
+With affiliates that constantly create high-performing pins, you’ll not only drive more traffic but also drive affiliate sales and revenue.
+Your affiliates may even decide to drive traffic to their blog post or YouTube videos, where they can go deeper on product reviews and embed additional affiliate links.
+This gives your affiliate program a compounding reach that goes well beyond the Pinterest audience alone.

-As a result, you can enjoy multiple sales of different products from one affiliate.
+As a result, you can enjoy multiple affiliate sales of different products from one affiliate.

 3. You Enhance Your Brand Awareness